riebeekn/experiments-in-meteor-blog/_posts/2015-08-06-paging-and-sorting-part-2.md

 ...
 {% endhighlight %}

-The only change is that we're now passing along the value of the `sortDirection` URL parameter to the subscription via `Router.current().params.sortDirection` instead of using a hard-coded value.
+The only change is that we're now passing along the value of the `sortDirection` URL parameter to the subscription via `Router.current().params.sortDirection` instead of using a hard-coded value of `1`.

 Let's update the publication to handle the parameter properly.